jogging course

 Akasaka Restaurants and Geisha

-The Akasaka district, where the hotel is located, once flourished as a ryotei district in Tokyo.
-It is said to be well connected to the political and financial circles of the area, and was used for secret meetings with politicians and high-end corporate entertainment.
-Ryotei existed as high-end restaurants that served Japanese cuisine that offered a culmination of Japanese culture (cuisine and tableware, as well as orthodox Japanese culture in general, such as sukiya-style architecture, Japanese gardens, art, furnishings, geisha, and Japanese music).
-Due to their prestige and pride, they have established themselves as places for private rooms, a policy of "no one-time customers," and traditional performing arts dances and celebratory entertainment that have been passed down by geisha.
-Currently, there are four ryotei in Akasaka, including Asadaya.
-In cooperation with the Akasaka geisha world, which is the world of geisha, we are introducing this part of Japanese culture to everyone.
-We hope you will take this opportunity to enjoy this prestigious and dignified, authentic cuisine and high-quality hospitality.
+The nearby Akasaka area, where the hotel is located, once flourished as Tokyo's restaurant district.
+It is said to be connected to the political and business circles of the land, and is used for secret talks with politicians and other people, high-end entertainment of companies, etc., and is the culmination of Japan culture (cuisine and utensils.
+Sukiya Ryotei existed as a high-end restaurant that served Japan cuisine where you could enjoy orthodox Japan culture in general) such as Japan gardens, art, furnishings, geisha, and Japanese music.
+Because of its formality and pride, the rooms have been established as private rooms, as well as places for traditional performing arts dances and celebratory entertainment that have been passed down by geisha.
+Currently, there are four restaurants in Akasaka, including Asadaya.
+We have joined forces with the Akasaka Hanayagi world, the world of geisha, to widely introduce this part of Japan culture to everyone.
+We hope that you will take this opportunity to enjoy this formality and dignity, authentic cuisine and high hospitality.

 Houses of Parliament